winglang/docsite/blog/2023-09-19-marketing-tips-for-open-source.md

 ---
-title: Marketing Tips an Open Source Project - Tips from a First-Timer
+title: Marketing an Open Source Project - Tips from a First-Timer
 description: In this post, I share tips about my learning experience marketing an open source projects.
 authors:
   - dcahana2